NOAA-ORR-ERD/PyGnome/py_gnome/documentation/source/extending/overview.rst

 weatherers update the data arrays in the spill container, ``sc``.

 NOTE: this is different than movers -- as each weatherer updates the actual data associated with the elements, the result will be different depending on what order they are run.
-THis order is controlled by ``sort_order`` in ``gnome/weatherers/__init__.py``
+This order is controlled by ``sort_order`` in ``gnome/weatherers/__init__.py``

 Making your own weatherer